-If a batched report exists, it is returned by default when a user requests the report on which it is based.
-If the user edits the report, and has the permissions required do so, then the batched report is replaced in the Web browser with the refreshed, edited report.
+If a batched report exists, it is returned by default when a user requests a report on which it is based.
+If the user edits the report, and has the permissions required to do so, then the batched report is replaced in the Web browser with the refreshed, edited report.
 If the user saves changes to this new, edited report, the existing batched report is deleted.
 If the edited report is saved with the manually refresh option, or with a different name, a new batch version of the report is generated and saved with the edited or renamed report.

-If the user saves the edited report under a different name, then the batched report that is based on the unedited report is not deleted, but the new report will not have a batched report associated with it.
-In order to produce a batched report that is based on the new report, use the Batch Generation Tool.
+If the user saves the edited report under a different name, then the batched report that is based on the unedited report is not deleted, but the new report does not have a batched report associated with it.
+If the edited report is saved under a different name as a manually refreshed report, a new batched report is created.
+Users can also produce a batched report that is based on the new report, by using the Batch Generation Tool.

-If the new report is saved with the automatic refresh option, no new batched report is created, and no batched report is associated with the new report.
+If the new report is saved with the automatic refresh option, no new batched report is created, the original batched report is deleted, and no batched report is associated with the new report.